Indigenous Access + Engagement

 Native Youth Program

-The Native Youth Program (NYP) is a summer program for urban Indigenous youth (ages 15 to 18) currently enrolled in secondary school.
-It provides summer employment and training to six high-school students and two UBC students as program manager and research assistant.
-The goal is to produce young Indigenous leaders, provide meaningful direction and mentoring, enhance employment opportunities for youth and promote public understanding of the diversity and richness of Indigenous cultures within the UBC community.
+The Native Youth Program (NYP) provides summer employment and training for urban Indigenous youth.
+The museum hires six high-school students (ages 15 to 18) and one university student as the program manager.
+The goal is to produce Indigenous youth leaders, provide meaningful direction and mentoring, enhance employment opportunities for youth, and promote public understanding of the diversity and richness of Indigenous cultures within the UBC community.
 Participants benefit from a well-supported opportunity to explore their culture and identity among peers, and develop important knowledge, skills and confidence for future creative and academic endeavours.